cloudmesh-community/sp19-516-135/project-code/cloudmesh-keys/README.md

 # Encrytion/Decryption

-we can encrypt and decrypt files using config2.py.
+We can encrypt and decrypt files using config2.py.
 * `client_secret.json`
 * `google-drive-credentials.json`